Posts

 Image

-The Detect phase of a NIST CSF -based Cyber Security program is about monitoring your Protect phase actions which protect what your Identify phase identified.
+The Detect phase of a NIST CSF -based Cybersecurity program is about monitoring your Protect phase actions which protect what your Identify phase identified.
 In practice, this means looking at lots of log entries.
 Every damn day.
 If you look at your logs every day, you will quickly figure out that what you are seeing falls into one of a only a few categories: Notifications, e.g. "Web server shutdown at {time} {date}" Warnings, e.g. "process NNNN is unresponsive" Errors, e.g. "this program tried to use an object before creating that object" Notifications are, ideally, signposts or checkpoints of things are probably ok.
 If you restart your web server at midnight every night, then seeing that in the log tells you everything is working normally; if you see a restart at any other time, you might want to make sure that this was legit.
-Warnings are, ideally, just that: putting you on alert that something has happened which might be OK by itself, but it might ...
+Warnings are, ideally, just that: putting you on alert that something has happened which might be OK by itself, but it might a...

 NIST CSF: What is a Control?